MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 After meeting with your customers, you often send an email with a summary of your interaction, relevant action items or next steps, and a follow-up date.
 Manually creating a meeting summary and compiling all the notes and action items taken during the meeting takes some amount of time and often gets missed.

-With Sales app, you can summarize your most recent transcribed Teams meeting with your sales contacts and send it over email whenever you compose a new email or reply to your customer's email.
+With the Sales app, you can summarize your most recent transcribed Teams meeting with your sales contacts and send it over email whenever you compose a new email or reply to your customer's email.

 > [!IMPORTANT]
-> Ensure that Sales app is installed, and meeting is transcribed to generate a meeting summary.
+> Ensure that the Sales app is installed, and meeting is transcribed to generate a meeting summary.
 More information: [Generate a meeting summary](create-teams-meeting.md#generate-a-meeting-summary)

 1. In Outlook: